OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 #### Timing

-The time python library is used here to provide a way to delay the signals transmitted to the servo.
+The time Python library is used here to provide a way to delay the signals transmitted to the servo.
 Should the `time.sleep()` functions be removed, the code would be executed as fast as the Omega can possibly handle, which more or less translates to 'much faster than the servo motor can handle' - the Omega2 runs at over 500MHz, while the servo recieves commands from 50~1kHz, that's over 50,000 times faster than the servo can react!
 So we use the `time.sleep()` function to give the command some time to take effect on the servo.

 ### Moving Beyond